// FIELD NOTES

 120g/h: The Fuel Myth

 The internet says 120g/h is the goal.
-The research says 90g/h is where returns peak and risks stay low.
-Here's what actually matters.
+The research says 90g/h is the practical ceiling for most events; 120g/h is the gut-trained ceiling reserved for ultra-distance and elite scenarios.

 The Fuel vs. Fast Decision: When to Eat and When to Skip